cmg777/starter-academic-v501/content/home/researchLab.md

 {{% callout note %}}
  What can you discover from these visualizations?
 Where is development happening?
 How is the world changing?
-To contextualize these questions, below you will find an overview of recent advances in the exciting field of regional/geospatial development.
+To contextualize these questions, below you will find an overview of recent advances in the exciting new field of geospatial development.
 {{% /callout %}}